 It's also important to understand the various types of acne you might have.
 Those with anti-inflammatory acne might see diet make a difference in their breakouts.
 Those with cystic acne might not.
 What is cystic acne?
 This inflammatory acne is often genetic and sees painful, large lesions growing beneath the skin.
 Chocolate isn't likely to affect the skin of someone already genetically predisposed to breakouts.

 For nearly a century, health professionals have told their patients (and parents have told their children) that chocolate causes acne, but the evidence doesn’t corroborate these claims—at least not completely.

 Your best bet is to study your own skin patterns.
 Eat a candy bar (or two) and examine how your skin looks and feels in the hours and days following.
 It’s likely you won’t notice a marked difference unless you have abnormally high cocoa powder intake—very hard to do for even the most dedicated chocolate connoisseurs.

+Like those who wonder: "Is acne caused by stress?" those wondering about chocolate's role in breakouts don't have a definitive answer.
 The debate still rages on about whether chocolate causes acne, and it will take more definitive research in coming years to prove either way.
 In the meantime, feel free to splurge and feed that sweet tooth every once in a while.